infinito84/jsrails/README.md

 # jsrails
-A Javascript MVC/RESTApi framework based on EcmaScript 6
+A Javascript framework based on EcmaScript 6 jsrails is intended to unify quickly any work environment either MVC, FLUX, API, etc.